serkansonmzz/School-Management-JS/README.md

 ## Future Plans

 - Complete the LocalStorage integration for data management.
-- Enhance the dynamic content rendering for an improved user interface.
 - Create a separate services layer for each component that manages all localStorage operations.
 - Extend the responsive design for a broader range of devices.
 - Develop a mobile version of the system for accessibility on various devices.